-In vetting options with stakeholders for the RY 2020 updates, staff has heard concerns from members of the PMWG suggesting that the MHAC program methodology is penalizing random variation in PPC occurrence, as opposed to poor performance.
+In vetting options with stakeholders for the RY 2020 updates, staff has heard concerns from members of the Performance Measurement Work Group suggesting that the MHAC program methodology is penalizing random variation in PPC occurrence, as opposed to poor performance.
 Specifically, there is an ever-increasing number of cells with low or zero expected PPCs, which means there are infrequent and potentially random PPCs that determine a hospital's expected level of complications.
 This is problematic because the expected PPCs are the standards by which hospital performance is measured under the MHAC program.

 There are two principal reasons cited for the ever increasing number of cells with low or zero expected PPCs.
 First, the program rebases every year, i.e. assesses observed complications using a more recent baseline, which is only one year of evaluation that has multiple years of improvement built into it, in order to estimate expected complications in the upcoming performance year.
-Second, the program has a very granular indirect standardization, i.e. complications are measured at the diagnosis and severity of illness level (APR-DRG SOI), of which there are approximately 1,200 combinations before one accounts for clinical logic and PPC variation.
-With so many different groupings, if a PPC occurs in one APR-DRG SOI, for instance SOI 1, and then occurs the following year in SOI 2, which had no expected PPCs, the hospital may be penalized despite the fact that there was not necessarily an increase in its overall complication rate.
+Second, the program employs a very granular indirect standardization, i.e. complications are measured at the diagnosis and Severity of Illness level, of which there are approximately 1,200 combinations before one accounts for clinical logic and PPC variation.
+With so many different pairings, if a PPC occurs in one diagnosis and Severity of Illness level, for instance Severity of Illness 1, and then occurs the following year in Severity of Illness 2, which had no expected PPCs, the hospital may be penalized despite the fact that there was not necessarily an increase in its overall complication rate.

-Some members of the PMWG have suggested that the processes by which the Commission estimates complications will result in the MHAC program penalizing in its seventh year very low frequency events that clinical interventions could not prevent.
+Some members of the Performance Measurement Work Group have suggested that the processes by which the Commission estimates complications will result in the MHAC program penalizing in its seventh year very low frequency events that clinical interventions could not prevent.

 Moreover, it has been suggested that these penalties would behave mathematically like "never events" due to their expected value of zero.
 This means that these events would garner large penalties for the occurrence of just one PPC similar to true "never events" that the methodology has always severely penalized because of their gravity.
 The concern is that, as a result, clinical attention may be diverted from clinical subgroups with higher frequency complications that could be prevented.